-What should your Facebook ad frequency be?
+What should your Facebook ad Calculated as (Impressions/Reach), Frequency is a Facebook ads metric that measures the average number of times users have seen your ad. be?
 This is a common question among Facebook advertisers, and a source of discussion in the Power Hitters Club groups.

 As with many aspects of Facebook, there’s not a one-size-fits-all approach.
 But, that does not mean you cannot consider the ideal frequencies for your own advertising.
 This article provides a general guide for approaching this important issue.